-Physiotherapy can be an excellent way for maintaining optimal physical strength, but often Pilates is only known as a fitness regime and not often understood of how beneficial it can be as a combined physiotherapy treatment.
+Physiotherapy can be an excellent way of maintaining optimal physical strength, but often pilates is only known as a fitness regime and not often understood how beneficial it can be as a combined physiotherapy treatment.

 History of Pilates

-Physical trainer Joseph Pilates created Pilates in the 1920s for the purpose of rehabilitation.
-Some of the first people treated by the concept of Pilates were dances and soldiers who had returned from war.
+Physical trainer Joseph Pilates created Pilates in the 1920s for rehabilitation.
+Some of the first people treated by the concept of Pilates were dancers and soldiers who had returned from war.
 The objective of Pilates is a coordination of mind, body and spirit through building strength and control with precise exercises which concentrate on strengthening the body with an emphasis on core strength.

-For most people, there is some confusion between the difference between clinical and fitness Pilates.
-When a patient receives a clinical Pilates program, they are receiving a specifically tailored program based on their specific injury, disease or body issue.
-Fitness Pilates classes on the other hand, are run in a class environment, and everyone does the same movements, so the focus is on the exercise rather than a specific purpose.
+For most people, there is some confusion about the difference between clinical and fitness pilates.
+When a patient receives a clinical pilates program, they are receiving a specifically tailored program based on their specific injury, disease or body issue.
+Fitness pilates classes, on the other hand, are run in a class environment, and everyone does the same movements, so the focus is on the exercise rather than a specific purpose.

 Pilates for Rehabilitation

-While Pilates if affective for general health and wellbeing, it’s also excellent for rehabilitation.
+While pilates is effective for general health and wellbeing, it’s also excellent for rehabilitation.

 Some common conditions where physiotherapists will use Pilates as a form of rehabilitation are:

 - Lower Back Pain: including sprains, strains, arthritis/degenerative changes, and disc or nerve involvement.